Ontario Ombudsman History

 The Office of the Ombudsman was established by the Ontario legislature in 1975.

 Arthur Maloney was sworn in as the province’s first Ombudsman on October 30 of that year, after the Ombudsman Act was passed on May 22 and given royal assent on July 3.
-The 1975 version of the act can be viewed This link opens in a new windowhere (Ombudsman Act - Accessible PDF).
+For more information, read the 1975 version of the Ombudsman Act (Accessible PDF).

 Attempts to introduce such legislation began as early as 1962.
 In 1965, Vernon Singer, MPP for Downsview, introduced a private member’s bill calling for the appointment of a “Parliamentary Commissioner” to investigate administrative decisions and acts of officials of the provincial government and its agencies.
 Mr. Singer continued to introduce this bill for the next 10 consecutive sessions of the Legislature.
 In 1971, the Ontario government under Premier William Davis first promised in its Speech from the Throne to introduce legislation to create an Ombudsman.
 It repeated and fulfilled this promise in 1975.